phuria/about-me/README.md

 However, language is only tool for me.
 Depending on needs, I can use Python or Java.
 My code is focused on the readability, simplicity and reliability.
-In addition, he must be: easy to test, easy to extend, easy to reuse and fast as lightning.
+In addition, it must be: easy to test, easy to extend, easy to reuse and fast as lightning.

 ## Technical Skills